Details of our insurance policy:

 Making a claim:

-To make a claim, complete a Claim Form Request within 30 days of sustaining your injury at
+To make a claim, complete a Claim Form Request at

 Most people don’t know that you can chat with your GP about mental health and seeing a Psychologist.
 A GP can put together a Mental Health Care Plan which entitles you to Medicare rebates on 10 sessions with a Psychologist, and sometimes also an Occupational Therapist or Social Worker, depending on your circumstances.